viktor-kindrat/cloud-lab-2-tests/docs/deployment.md

-# Automated Fargate Deployment Pipeline
+# ECS Fargate Load Test Runner

-This repository now contains Terraform configuration for provisioning an AWS Fargate environment and a GitHub Actions workflow to build, publish, and deploy the application.
+This repository provisions the AWS infrastructure required to execute the load tests on-demand in AWS Fargate and wires it up to a reusable GitHub Actions workflow.
+Each workflow run builds the tester image, launches a one-off ECS task, streams the CloudWatch logs, and fails the workflow if the task exits non-zero.

-## 1. Provision infrastructure with Terraform
+## 1. Provision the infrastructure with Terraform

 1. Install [Terraform](https://developer.hashicorp.com/terraform/downloads).
-2. Copy `infra/terraform/terraform.tfvars.example` to `infra/terraform/terraform.tfvars` and update the values:
+2. Copy `infra/terraform/terraform.tfvars.example` to `infra/terraform/terraform.tfvars` and supply values for:
-   - `aws_region`: AWS region to deploy to.
+    - `aws_region`: Region that should host the temporary test infrastructure.
-   - `project_name`: Short, unique name used when naming resources.
+    - `project_name`: Short, unique name used as a prefix for all resources.
-   - `container_image`: The initial image to deploy (the GitHub Actions workflow will overwrite this on subsequent deployments).
+    - `container_image`: Seed image to register in the initial task definition (the workflow swaps this on every run).
+    - Optionally adjust CPU/memory or command values if your tests require different defaults.
-3. Initialise and apply the Terraform plan:
+3. Apply the configuration:

    ```bash
    cd infra/terraform